All insights

 • Bulk export tools

-Why we’re building it:
+Why we are building it:

-• Improve employee satisfaction by making processes transparent
+• Improve employee satisfaction through transparent processes

 • Ensure compliance with leave policy tracking

-How we’ll measure it:
+How we will measure it:

-• Decrease in internal HR queries
+• Drop in internal HR queries

 • Reduction in approval time